 Short-term disability insurance offers temporary coverage when you’re injured or facing an illness or condition that makes it difficult for you to work.
 It’s usually offered by your employer through an insurance company, such as Aflac.

-In exchange for monthly premiums by you or your employer, you’ll receive benefit payments that equal about 60% of your salary.
-While every policy is different, most of them come with a benefit period that lasts between three and 12 months.1 Some examples of the types of situations where you might use short-term disability insurance include accidents, back injuries, and maternity leave.
+In exchange for monthly premiums by you or your employer, you’ll receive benefit payments between 40 to 70% of your salary.
+While every policy is different, most of them come with a benefit period that lasts between three and six months.1 Some examples of the types of situations where you might use short-term disability insurance include accidents, back injuries, and maternity leave.

 Don’t wait until it’s too late.
 Help cover yourself and your family with affordable coverage from Aflac.